A person standing on a cliff at sunrise, arms open wide, overlooking a calm sea, symbolising freedom and emotional release

 2. Understand What You Are Really Forgiving

-Detachment means creating emotional space when space is needed.
-This can lead to limiting or cutting off some people, but you are doing so for self-respect, not revenge.
+Setting boundaries means creating emotional space.
+This can lead to limiting or cutting off some people, but you are doing so for self-respect and not revenge.

 5. Reframe the Narrative